Brendan Rodgers Player Props: Rockies vs. Cardinals

-Brendan Rodgers -- 0-for-4 in his last game -- will be in action for the Colorado Rockies versus the St. Louis Cardinals, with Adam Wainwright on the hill, on August 4 at 8:15 PM ET.
+On Saturday, Brendan Rodgers (on the back of going 1-for-4 with an RBI) and the Colorado Rockies face the St. Louis Cardinals, whose starting pitcher will be Steven Matz.
+First pitch is at 7:15 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Padres.
+He had a one-hit performance in his most recent game (1-for-4) against the Cardinals.

 Brendan Rodgers Game Info & Props vs. the Cardinals